-Meal and Rest Breaks
+Meal & Rest Breaks In California

 Meal and rest break compliance continues to be the source of a great

 To comply with these rules, employers must do everything possible to

 This section discusses the meal and rest break requirements that California employers must meet.

 Brinker Meal and Rest Case Decided

 In 2012, the California Supreme Court decided an important meal and rest break case, Brinker Restaurant Corp. v.
 Superior Court.

 The question of whether employers must ensure breaks are taken or

 must simply provide breaks has been a source of significant litigation